DataFlowAnalysis/.github/profile/README.md

 **xDECAF** is an extensible framework for data flow analysis in information security.
 It is released under a permissive open-source license, developed and maintained by the [DSiS group](https://dsis.kastel.kit.edu/) from the Karlsruhe Institute of Technology (KIT), and subject to [active research](https://dataflowanalysis.org/publications/).
 The framework is used in various research projects including [KASTEL](https://www.kastel.kit.edu/), [ANYMOS](https://www.anymos.de/), [SofDCar](https://sofdcar.de/), [Trust 4.0](https://github.com/Trust40-Project), and [FluidTrust](https://github.com/FluidTrust).
-For more information, please see [dataflowanalysis.org](https://dataflowanalysis.org/).
+For more information, documentation, publications, and usage examples, please see [dataflowanalysis.org](https://dataflowanalysis.org/).

 By analyzing all possible data flows in [data flow diagrams](https://en.wikipedia.org/wiki/Data-flow_diagram) and other [software architecture models](https://www.palladio-simulator.com/), we can identify information security issues like confidentiality violations.
 Exemplary questions are: